-In this Nigerian city, Pfizer phobia looms over the vaccine rollout
+In this Nigerian city, Pfizer fears loom over the vaccine rollout

 Vaccine fears driven by the history of medical experimentation in Africa threaten to undermine the battle to end the pandemic, health officials say, as several nations kick off inoculation campaigns this month.

-Nigeria has sought to soothe anxieties, deploying teams of public health educators to meet with religious leaders, village chiefs, shop owners, fishermen — voices with sway in their communities.
+Nigeria has sought to ease anxieties, deploying teams of public health educators to meet with religious leaders, village chiefs, shop owners, fishermen — voices with sway in their communities.
 Hesitancy to accept medicine from overseas slowed polio eradication in some areas, and leaders don’t want to see a repeat.

 But videos invoking the Pfizer trial and other controversial cases continue to circulate on WhatsApp and Twitter.